-Raised by an abusive alcoholic father and a mother who didn't care, Clinton "Clint" Barton and his older brother Barney had a difficult life.
+Raised in a broken home, Clinton "Clint" Barton and his older brother Barney had a difficult life.
 After his parents died in a drunk driving accident, Clint and Barney were sent to an orphanage for 6 years.
 Hungry for a better life, Clint and Barney ran away until desperation forced the brothers to join up with the Carson Carnival of Traveling Wonders.
 Years passed, during which Clint caught the attention of the Swordsman and Trick Shot, two talented circus performers.
 Under their tutelage, Clint gained the sharpshooting skills that would allow him to become a hero.

 As Swordman's assistant, Clint was happy until the day he found out that his mentor was embezzling from the carnival.
 About to turn in the Swordsman, Clint was brutally beaten by his mentor until Barney and Trick Shot intervened.
 Trick Shot became Clint's new mentor while Barney grew tired of carnival life.
 Having condemned Clint for his perceived disloyalty to the Swordsman, Barney prepared to enlist in the Army.
 Asking Clint to join him, believing the two needed a fresh start, Barney was disappointed when his younger brother declined.